paulocv/academic/MY_README.md

   {{% /callout %}}

   (OLD KEYWORD: "alert"): had to change everything by hand...

+## Edit using netlify CMS
+https://www.netlifycms.org/  This is an open source tool to edit website files using github as backend.
+Instructions, as written by wowchemy: https://wowchemy.com/docs/getting-started/cms/ They're not complete though.
+I got started here: https://www.netlifycms.org/docs/add-to-your-site/ Open localhost:1313/admin/ to edit files locally.

 ## Base widgets that come in the example